halleluyahadesuyi/would-you-rather/README.md

 # Would You Rather Project

-This is a simple Redux Web Application that allows users to impersonate/log in as existing users to answer existing polls, create new polls, and see other users' scores on the leaderboard.
+This is a simple Redux Web Application that allows users to log in as existing users to answer existing polls, create new polls, and see other users' scores on the leaderboard.

 It is built with React, Redux, React Router, and React Thunk